How Long Do Hot Water Heaters Last on Average

 Can I install a hot water heater myself, or should I hire a professional?

-No—it’s recommended to hire a professional for hot water heater installation to ensure safety, compliance with local codes, and proper functioning of the unit.
+For safety reasons and to ensure compliance with local codes, it’s recommended to hire a professional for hot water heater installation.
+They can guarantee proper functioning of the unit.